YasuMTL/Tweeter/README.md

 ## To Implement
 - [ ] Jetpack Compose
+- [x] Dependency Injection with Dagger 2 2023-02-15
-- [ ] Dependency Injection - Use Hilt or Dagger2
+- [ ] Migrating Dagger 2 to Hilt
 - [ ] Unit Test

 ## To Upgrade